w3f/polkadot-wiki/docs/learn/how-to/ledger-sign-transaction.md

 ![](../../assets/how-to/65012721860.jpeg)

 6\.
-Congratulations, you have signed a transaction!
+You've signed the transaction.
 It will be included in the blockchain within a few seconds.
 You can now open any of the [block explorers](block-explorers.md) to view your transaction.

 * * *